offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 ## Recent progress on PoW

 * [prop327: Implement PoW over Introduction Circuits (#40634) · Issues · The Tor Project / Core / Tor · GitLab](https://gitlab.torproject.org/tpo/core/tor/-/issues/40634)
+* UX issue: mobile clients would no be able to solve fast enough (maybe only the high end will).
+Needs more discussion on how PoW would impact legitimate mobile users during an ongoing DoS.

 ## Onion Services roadmap on Arti